 PREAMBLE

 Section 1.
-This AGREEMENT made and entered into by and between SDH Education West, LLC., a subsidiary of Sodexo, Inc., at the University of Denver, 2199 S. University Blvd., Denver, CO 80210 (“Employer” or “Company”), and American Federation of State, County, and Municipal Employees (AFSCME), State Council 18, Local 1572 (“Union”), is for the purpose of providing a clear and concise document by which the parties can equitably establish a relationship within the meaning of the National Labor Relations Act.
+This AGREEMENT made and entered into by and between SDH Education West, LLC., a subsidiary of Sodexo, Inc., at the University of Denver, 2199 S. University Blvd., Denver, CO 80210 (“Employer” or “Company”), and American Federation of State, County, and Municipal Employees (AFSCME), Local 1572 (“Union”), is for the purpose of providing a clear and concise document by which the parties can equitably establish a relationship within the meaning of the National Labor Relations Act.

 Section 2.
 The Employer and the Union share a common goal of fostering an amicable and collaborative relationship that will directly facilitate the delivery of efficient, high quality services to the Employer’s clients and customers at competitive costs by employees who enjoy reasonable wages, benefits, and working conditions.
 Accordingly, the Employer and the Union recognize that it is in the best interest of both parties and the employees that mutual responsibility and respect characterize all dealings between them.
 The Employer and the Union representatives at all levels will apply the terms of this Agreement fairly in accordance with its intent and meaning and consistent with the Union’s status as exclusive bargaining representative of the employees defined in Article 1 and the Employer’s right to manage the business profitably.